nats-io/nats.net/README.md

-# NATS.NET V2
+# NATS .NET V2

 NATS.NET V2 is a [NATS](https://nats.io) client for the modern [.NET](https://dot.net/).

-## Preview
+## Preview (Beta)

-The NATS.NET V2 client is in preview and not recommended for production use yet.
+The NATS.NET V2 client is in preview and recommended for testing and feedback.
-Codebase is still under development and we implemented majority of the NATS APIs including [Core NATS](https://docs.nats.io/nats-concepts/core-nats), most of [JetStream](https://docs.nats.io/nats-concepts/jetstream) features, as well as main features of Object Store, Key/Value Store and Services.
+Although codebase is still under development, APIs are relatively stable and we are looking for feedback on usability and features.

-Please test and provide feedback:
+You can provide feedback:

 * on [slack.nats.io dotnet channel](https://natsio.slack.com/channels/dotnet)
 * or use GitHub discussions, issues and PRs